7odaifa-ab/DDNS-Cloudflare-API/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure to follow the project's coding conventions and include relevant test cases.

+**`I Need Help Implementing:**`

+- Dashboard
+- Show the Timer Count for the next API call.
+- Add custom profile naming.
+- Startup on logon.
+- Load Profiles on lunch.
+- Rich Tutorial
+- New UI and better UX
+- Portable version

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.